 Windows 10 deployment scenarios and tools

 Windows ADK contains core assessment and deployment tools and technologies, including Deployment Image Servicing and Management (DISM), Windows Imaging and Configuration Designer (Windows ICD), Windows System Image Manager (Windows SIM), User State Migration Tool (USMT), Volume Activation Management Tool (VAMT), Windows Preinstallation Environment (Windows PE), Windows Assessment Services, Windows Performance Toolkit (WPT), Application Compatibility Toolkit (ACT), and Microsoft SQL Server 2012 Express.
-For more details, see Windows ADK for Windows 10 or Windows ADK for Windows 10 scenarios for IT Pros.
+For more information, see Windows ADK for Windows 10 or Windows ADK for Windows 10 scenarios for IT Pros.

-Figure 1.
 The Windows 10 ADK feature selection page.

 Deployment Image Servicing and Management (DISM)